-Consumer Reports found that, in general, tech support solved problems for only about 60 percent of respondents who used it, in its latest annual survey of computer tech-support services.
+Yonkers, N.Y. — Consumer Reports found that in general, tech support solved problems for only about 60 percent of respondents who used it in its latest annual survey of computer tech support services.

 The magazine said its National Research Center performed the survey based its subscribers’ experiences with 10,000 desktop and laptop computers.

-Though Apple topped its tech-support service rankings, Consumer Reports found Lenovo was "outstanding at problem-solving for laptops," and that Dell was "above average in this area for both desktops and laptops.
-On the other end of the spectrum, it said Hewlett-Packard and Compaq were said to offer "inferior support."
+Though Apple topped its tech support service rankings, Consumer Reports found Lenovo was “outstanding at problem-solving for laptops,” and that Dell was “above average in this area for both desktops and laptops.
+On the other end of the spectrum, it said HP and Compaq were said to offer “inferior support.”

-If a consumer is buying a Mac, the magazine suggests investing in an extended plan due to "Apple's very brief tech support which runs out 90 days after purchasing, although unlimited support is available in its stores."
-It also noted that while its survey "showed Apple's track record for solving problems among consumers without paid plans was already a standout, it was even better than for support with a plan."
+- If a consumer is buying a Mac, the magazine suggests investing in an extended plan due to “Apple’s very brief tech support with runs out 90 days after purchasing, although unlimited support is available in its stores.”
+It also noted that while its survey “showed Apple’s track record for solving problems among consumers without paid plans was already a standout, it was even better than for support with a plan;”

-Finally, Consumer Reports also recommended extra-cost plans for those considering buying Dell or Gateway PCs.
-"These companies were significantly better at problem-solving for consumers with paid plans as opposed to the standard support offered with the purchase of a PC."
+- Finally, Consumer Reports also recommended extra-cost plans for those considering buying Dell or Gateway PCs as “These companies were significantly better at problem-solving for consumers with paid plans as opposed to the standard support offered with the purchase of a PC.”